arielmission-space/PAOS/docs/source/user/propagation/index.rst

 Example
 ~~~~~~~~~~~~~

-Code snippet to use :class:`~paos.paos_wfo.WFO` to simulate a magnification of the beam for the tangential direction
+Code example to use :class:`~paos.paos_wfo.WFO` to simulate a magnification of the beam for the tangential direction
 :math:`M_t = 1.5`, while keeping the sagittal direction unchanged (:math:`M_s = 1.0`).

 .. code-block:: python